neondatabase/neon/docs/rfcs/025-generation-numbers.md

 fresh.
 This avoids the possibility of a stale pageserver incorrectly thinking than an object written by a newer generation is stale, and deleting it.

-This kind
-of deletion would go through the same deletion queue as other object deletions, and be subject to the same checks for generation number freshness.

 ### Optional: Safekeeper optimization for stale pageservers